-There may be cases where it is appropriate to use data from both the ceding company and the reinsurer in developing assumptions underlying the DCS.
-In performing the self-support and lapse-support tests, ASOP 23, Data Quality, may be helpful.
+Some actuaries use data from both the ceding company and the reinsurer in developing assumptions underlying the DCS.
+In performing the self-support and lapse-support tests, ASOP 23, Data Quality, is used.

 There are several possible practices with respect to such reinsurance arrangements, for example: